The 3 Critical Stages of Event Feedback

 If you hosted a smaller event, you’ll want to send your survey within 24-48 hours so that you’re capturing attendees’ thoughts and opinions before too much time has passed.
 Surveys like this should generally be short—fewer than 10 questions.
 If you hosted a multi-day event, you’ll want to treat your survey a little differently.

 We use post-event surveys for our user conferences and roundtable events to figure out what went well, what could be improved and what attendees liked and didn't like.
 This helps us improve our strategy, adjust schedules and set contracts for future events using real feedback and anecdotes from our clients and potential clients.

-Every post-event survey will look different, but post-event surveys should deliver success metrics, expose areas for future improvement or growth and drive future event strategy.
+Every post-event survey will look different with different event survey questions, but post-event surveys should deliver success metrics, expose areas for future improvement or growth and drive future event strategy.
 Be sure you also include an open-ended question so attendees can leave any feedback they want.

 Feedback is an integral part of any event, but too many people only use it at one stage.
 To really take your events to the next level, it’s essential to do pre-, post- and in-event feedback.
 That way you can ensure you’re delivering an overall experience that will add value and leave people wanting to come back for more.

 Did you know that a prebuilt event feedback XM solution project is included with most Qualtrics licenses?
 If you aren't a Qualtrics customer yet, you can try out the tool with a free event feedback survey template download to use in our free account.